Protests against Donald Trump: Trump in the Philippines

-Protests erupted from November 9–14, 2017 when thousands staged the protest against the Association of Southeast Asian Nations (ASEAN) Summit hosted by the Philippines.
+Protests erupted from November 9–14, 2017 when thousands in Manila staged the protest against the Association of Southeast Asian Nations (ASEAN) Summit hosted by the Philippines.
 Their call was to ban the visit of Trump in the country.
-It is because, according to the left-wing groups, Trump seemingly "to have dragged the Philippines into his war rhetorics against North Korea," Mamasapano massacre and the war in Marawi were created by the US's "war on terror," and slamming the Trump administration for 'funding' the war on drugs by the government under the Philippine President Rodrigo Duterte.
+It is because, according to the left-wing groups, Trump seemingly "to have dragged the Philippines into his war rhetorics against North Korea," Mamasapano massacre and the war in Marawi were created by the US's "war on terror", and slamming the Trump administration for 'funding' the war on drugs by the government under the Philippine President Rodrigo Duterte.
 They featured the Trump's effigy – with four rotating hands shaped into the swastika symbol and Duterte can be seen behind – which was then burned by the protesters.